Cami-Jahr/CallyBot/README.md

 # CallyBot
 NTNU Software Development Project - Group 57</br></br>
 You can talk with Cally [here](http://m.me/CallyBot) (She will not answer until the bot is made public, or you are added as a tester.
-Send a message to her if you want to be a tester, and we will add you as soon as possible!)
+To be added as a tester send her a message and we will add you as soon as possible!)
 ## Instructions - How to set up CallyBot from scratch
 ### 1. Create a Facebook page
 First you have to [create](https://www.facebook.com/pages/create/) a Facebook page from which the bot will communicate through.<br />